Union Defence Force (South Africa): World War I

 The Union Defence Force saw action in a number areas in the First World War.
-In Africa the Army invaded German South-West Africa, later known as South West Africa, and now known as Namibia.
+In Africa, the Army invaded German South-West Africa, later known as South West Africa, and now known as Namibia.
 The South Africans expelled German forces and gained control of the German colony.
 As part of the Allies' East African Campaign an expedition under General Jan Smuts was dispatched to German East Africa (later known as Tanganyika).
-The objective was to fight German forces in that colony and to try to capture the elusive German General von Lettow-Vorbeck.
-Ultimately, Lettow-Vorbeck fought his tiny force out of German East Africa into Mozambique and then Northern Rhodesia, where he accepted a cease-fire three days after the end of the war.
+The objective was to fight German forces in that colony and to try to capture the elusive German General Paul Erich von Lettow-Vorbeck.
+Ultimately, Lettow-Vorbeck fought his tiny force out of German East Africa into Portuguese Mozambique and then Northern Rhodesia, where he accepted a cease-fire three days after the end of the war.

 In Europe the 1st South African Infantry Brigade were shipped to France to fight on the Western Front.
 In addition to 5 batteries of Heavy Artillery, a Field Ambulance, a Royal Engineers Signal Company and a General Hospital were raised and sent to the front.

 The Battle of Delville Wood in 1916 was the most costly battle fought by the South African Overseas Expeditionary Force.

 South Africans also saw action in the Middle East, with the Cape Corps deploying as part of the Egyptian Expeditionary Force in Palestine.

 Military contributions and casualties

 With a population of roughly 6 million, between 1914 - 1918, over 250,000 South Africans of all races voluntarily served their country.
 It is likely that around 50% of white men of military age served during the war, more than 146,000 whites.
-83,000 Blacks and 2,500 Coloureds and Asians also served in either German South-West Africa, East Africa, the Middle East, or on the Western Front in Europe.
+83,000 Blacks and 2,500 Coloureds and Asians also served in either German South West Africa, East Africa, the Middle East, or on the Western Front in Europe.
 Over 7,000 South Africans were killed, and nearly 12,000 were wounded during the course of the war.
 Eight South Africans won the Victoria Cross for gallantry, the Empire's highest and prestigious military medal.
 The Battle of Delville Wood and the sinking of the SS Mendi being the greatest single incidents of loss of life.